-Attention is drawn to Note No. 41 to the Financial Statement as regards the accounting treatment and disclosures made by the Management in respect of transactions and balances resulting from the execution of the Concession agreement between the Ministry of Railways (MOR) and the Company, to implement the project of construction of Eastern and Western Dedicated Rail freight corridors and to operate and maintain the new railway for a period of 30 years.
-Pending a response to the clarification sought by the Company from the MoR, on the accounting treatment and disclosures made by the Company, while finalizing its financial statement for the year 2020-2021, recognized the infrastructural expenditure as 'Property, Plant and Equipment/ Capital work in progress; which as per C & A G was stated as in violation of IND AS
+Attention is drawn to Note No. 41 to the Financial Statement as regards the accounting treatment and disclosures made by the Management in respect of transactions and balances resulting from the execution of the Concession Agreement between the Ministry of Railways (MOR) and the Company, to implement the project of construction of Eastern and Western Dedicated Rail Freight Corridors and to operate and maintain the new railway for a period of 30 years.
+Pending a response to the clarification sought by the Company from the MoR, on the accounting treatment and disclosures made by the Company, while finalising its financial statement for the year 2020-2021, recognised the infrastructural expenditure as 'Property, Plant and Equipment/ Capital work in progress; which as per C&AG was stated as in violation of IND AS